 - Use thick yarn for the seams, the same size as the knitted yarn or bigger.
 You want the seams to stand out.
 But be careful it still fits in your tapestry needle.

 - Shape: Here also you have a lot of flexibility and can let your creativity run loose.
-I have made some with 20cm.
-25cm or 30cm square.
-All turned out beautifully.
-I find smaller squares are more playful and fun while bigger squares give a more elegant sober look.
+I have made some with 20cm, 25cm, or 30cm squares, and they all turned out beautifully.
+I find smaller squares are more playful and fun while bigger squares give a more elegant look.
 I have even tried one with stripes instead of squares and the result was great too.
 This is a good option if you don’t want to choose too many different colors as you only need a minimum of 2.

 - Stitch: Most of the time I keep it very simple and use the garter stitch for all my squares but you can use different stitches, as long as they are reversible.
 When I want to try out a new stitch, instead of just making a swatch that I will rip after, I make a blanket square, this way my efforts are not wasted.
 You get the best results with one stitch per color but there are no rules here.